 In civil court, statutes of limitations are a set amount of time that allows a person to pursue a legal claim following an incident.
 Once a statute of limitation has expired, a person’s claim is forever barred.
 In other words, there is a date set by a statute that on a certain date in the future, an injured person’s ability to file a claim against an insurance company or individuals responsible for the injury ends.
-In Boynton Beach car accidents, the statute of limitations stems from the date of the collision.
+In Florida car accidents, the statute of limitations stems from the date of the collision.
 However, it is important to understand that depending upon the circumstances of an accident, there could be different factors which may impact the filing timeframe.

 In some rare cases, an insurance company may become insolvent and taken over by the State of Florida.
 This could significantly impact the statute of limitations by reducing it to a timeframe of one year from the day of the insolvency to file the lawsuit.
-For example, if a person is involved in an accident and the at-fault driver’s insurance company goes insolvent next week, normally a person would have four years from the date of collision to file a suit, but instead, they have one year from the date of insolvency to file the lawsuit.
+For example, if a person is involved in an accident and the at-fault driver’s insurance company goes insolvent next week, normally a person would have two years from the date of collision to file a suit, but instead, they have one year from the date of insolvency to file the lawsuit.

-If you were involved in an auto collision and sustained significant injuries, property damages, or other losses, reach out to a considerate attorney who is well-versed in Boynton Beach car accident statute of limitations.
+If you were involved in an auto collision and sustained significant injuries, property damages, or other losses, reach out to a considerate attorney who is well-versed in Florida car accident statute of limitations.
 Our attorneys at Kogan & DiSalvo could evaluate the factors of the crash and research how different elements may impact the timeframe of filing a lawsuit.
 It is important to understand the timeframes and when they expire because an injured individual may be barred from pursuing compensation following the expiration date.
 Call and arrange for a free consultation to discuss legal strategies that may benefit your case.

 If you are injured and unable to come to us,